marcelodosreis/node-masker/README.md

 export default App;
 ```
-Finished example of how to use the powerful Node Maske
+Finished example of how to use the powerful Node Masker

 ## License